FC200 Ignition Interlock

 - Low power consumption

 - Instructions in multiple languages

-The above video gives you a complete overview of the FC200, how it’s installed, how to operate it, and everything you need to know about bringing in your ignition interlock-equipped vehicle for monitoring and calibration.
-If you have any additional questions don’t hesitate to call LifeSafer of Canada at 888-769-6080.
+The video below gives you a complete overview of the FC200; how it’s installed, how to operate it, and everything you need to know about bringing in your ignition interlock-equipped vehicle for monitoring and calibration.
+If you have any additional questions, don’t hesitate to call LifeSafer of Canada at 888-769-6080.